All we know about Kate Forbes’ Free Church of Scotland and its beliefs

 The church states that its goal is to “establish a healthy gospel church for every community in Scotland”.

-The church aims to “fight against being selfish, greedy, mean, judgmental and every other sin in our hearts, and we want to see a society that is being changed by God’s love and power” they add.
+The church aims to “fight against being selfish, greedy, mean, judgmental and every other sin in our hearts, and we want to see a society that is being changed by God’s love and power” it adds.

 “We live to serve God in our neighbourhoods, workspaces and communities by serving others, and sharing his values of love, justice and equality.”